 Fish oils consumed during pregnancy may help protect mothers from post-partum depression.
 According to Dr. Michelle Price Judge of the University of Connecticut School of Nursing: "DHA consumption during pregnancy at levels that are reasonably attained from foods has the potential to decrease symptoms of postpartum depression."

 4) Mental health benefits

-The 8-week study demonstrated that children who consumed between 8 and 16 grams per day of EPA and DHA per day, showed significant improvements in their behavior (rated by both their parents and the psychiatrist working with them).
+The 8-week study demonstrated that children who consumed 8-16 grams of EPA and DHA per day, showed significant improvements in their behavior (rated by both their parents and the psychiatrist working with them).

 5) Memory benefits